Graduate Tuition Incentive Scholarship (GTIS)

 - The fellowship must be from outside the University

 - It must have been awarded through an open competition on a regional or national/international level

-Examples of some eligible external funding awards include:
+Examples of some eligible external fellowships include:

 - Charlotte W. Newcombe Doctoral Dissertation Fellowship